Islet autoantibodies and diabetes mellitus autoantibody panel

 The diabetes antibody panel is just one test used to check for type 1 diabetes.
 Your healthcare provider may also order a C-peptide test or an insulin assay test.

-Before having a diabetes antibody panel to find out if you have type 1 or type 2 diabetes, you may have a random or fasting plasma glucose test.
+Before having a diabetes antibody panel to find out if you have type 1 diabetes, you may have a random or fasting plasma glucose test.
 Or you may have an oral glucose tolerance test.
 A fasting plasma glucose test is a blood test done after you fast for 8 hours.
-In an oral glucose tolerance test, your blood is checked after you fast for a certain period and then drink a special sugary solution.
+In an oral glucose tolerance test, your blood is checked after you fast for a period of time and then drink a sugary solution.
 Many healthcare providers will also do a test called a hemoglobin A1C.
-This test is used to check for type 2 diabetes.
+This test gives an average of your blood sugar over 2 to 3 months.

-In general, if the antibodies are present, you could have type 1 diabetes.
+In general, if the antibodies are in your blood, you could have type 1 diabetes.
 Or you could be at risk of developing it.
-If no antibodies are present, you might have type 2 diabetes, although some people with type 1 diabetes will test negative for these antibodies.
+If the antibodies are not in your blood, you might have type 2 diabetes.
+But some people with type 1 diabetes will test negative for these antibodies.

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in your arm or hand.